MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/10-Building-Windows-VM.md

 #### 2.10.7 Installing IIS

-1. Once logged in to the VM, open Server Manager
+1. Once logged in to the VM, open Server Manager.

 1. Click "2.
-Add Roles and Features"
+Add Roles and Features".

-1. Next > Next > Next > choose Web Server (IIS) > click Add Features
+1. Next > Next > Next > choose Web Server (IIS) > click Add Features.

-1. Next > Next > Next > Next > Install
+1. Next > Next > Next > Next > Install.

 1. Open IE inside the VM and Browse to http://localhost and you should see Internet Information Services home page.

+1. Since we enabled port 80 we can visit the default IIS Website using the IP Address of our VM into a Web Browser.
+Make sure you use a Web Browser outside your VM and paste in the VMs IP Address.

 That completes setting up a Windows VM that we will use in further exercises.